 If you will become the person of honor at your best friend’s wedding and are currently thinking about how to write a wedding toast for the newlyweds, you have landed at the right place.

 The sentiments associated with writing wedding toasts can be both humbling, tear-jerking, and exciting.

 We will help you compose the perfect wedding toast for the newlyweds that will be quite memorable and filled with equal parts of heartfelt humor.

 We got tips to get you covered, from the epic wedding speech to the time required and speaking etiquette in front of the whole crowd!

-Thousands of wedding speech ideas are available on the internet, but you want yours to be unique and light-hearted that will leave an ever-lasting impression, right?
+Thousands of wedding speech ideas are available on the internet, but you want yours to be unique and light-hearted and leave an ever-lasting impression, right?

 ** THE FLOW

 Start by congratulating the couple

 Your bestie is finally getting married now.
 All the air is filled with love and happiness.
 Begin your wedding toast by congratulating the couple and blessing them to start their new life.